serodriguez68/numpy-stack-cheatsheet/notes/section-2-numpy/numpy.md

 ### Dot product
 ![dot product](dot-product.png)

-Element-wise multiplication and then summation.
+Element-wise multiplication and then summation of all elements in two vectors **OF THE SAME SIZE**.

 ### Matrix Multiplication
 ![matrix multiplication](mat-mul.png)